nickhward/Aubo-Pick-And-Place/README.md

 ```
    error while loading shared libraries: libmoveit_robot_trajectory.so.0.9.15: cannot openshared object file: No such file or directory
 ```
-The above error means that some of the moveit libraries are not seen by the program.
+The above error means that some of the moveit libraries are not seen by the Aubo driver.
 To fix this run the following commands in the terminal(make sure to run each command in order):

 ```
    cd /opt/ros/kinetic/lib